 Step 2: Add Content and New Items

-- Mouse-over an existing tabs block and click the Edit button that appears.
+- Hover over an existing tabs block and click the Edit button that appears.

-- The sidebar opens with the Content tab selected by default.
+- The edit panel opens on the left-hand side.
 You can modify the title and text of each tab item.
 Click the camera icon to add images, multimedia, or web content.
+If a photo is uploaded, you can change the alignment under Image Options.
+If media is already uploaded, click Edit to replace it, remove it, or, if a video is uploaded, manage captions.

-- Click Close in the upper right corner to return to your block lesson.
+- Click X in the upper right corner to return to your block lesson.

 Step 3: Switch Between Tabs and Accordion Block Types (Optional)

 Think your tabs would look better as accordion items?
 Then change it up!
-Mouse-over an existing tabs block, then click the Tabs button that appears and select Accordion from the menu.
+Hover over an existing tabs block, then click the Tabs button that appears and select Accordion from the menu.

 That’s it!
 Reverse the process if you want to switch back.